whria78/medicalphoto/README.md

 - Run `Setup.exe` on the client computer.
 - Select **"Client"** in the "Select Type" menu.
 - Enter the **[IP Address]** of the server.
-- You can later change the IP in **"Preference" → "Server Information"**.

 ---